 The power of managing these circumstances enhances ones’ ability to rise above the negative and facilitate the ability to be true to self – “nosce te ipsum”.

 VQS leverages the ability to understand your career needs based on my experience in “corporate”.
 I am a seasoned HR professional that started from the rank and file; yep, from the ground up.
 And via my path, my story has evolved, and adds substance to my perspectives and my understanding of what it means to be an “employee” in the workplace today as well as being a corporate employer.

 I have worked in a variety of industries – manufacturing, service industries, healthcare, and education.
 Let’s delve a little deeper.
-I have worked in hospitality, aviation, paper products, steel products, staffing, DOD and federal government services, administration, as an HR professional.
+I have worked in hospitality, aviation, paper products, steel products, staffing, DOD, federal government contracting, and administration, as an HR professional.